AutumnRivers/godot-egg-importer/README.md

 ## Change Maps Directory
 When set, any filepath in the original egg (e.g., `phase_4/maps/fish_palette_3cmla_4.png`) will be changed to be local to the folder set in your project, instead.
 Default value is `res://maps`.

+## Force Import Possible Animations
+Forces files that are detected as animations to be imported as models.
+This is entirely unsupported behavior, and you won't get any assistance if things break.

+# Animation Import Options
+## Use Blender Layout
+Uses the same layout as if the animation were imported through Blender via the `blender-egg-importer`.
+If disabled, skips the root bundle name, as it has no animation values associated with it.

+## Loop Animation
+Determines whether or not the animation should import as infinitely looping.

+## Apply Corporate Clash Fixes
+Corporate Clash animation files have an odd format that breaks in things like importers, but works just fine in-game.
+When enabled, this will replace some text in the parsed EGG file to make Corporate Clash animations work. **NOTE**: You should not use Corporate Clash files without the express permission of their staff.

+## Apply Very Stupid Fix
+Some models imported through `blender-egg-importer` can have this oddity where bones have a `_2` tacked onto their names.
+Enabling this will fix that for animations, but you should leave it disabled, otherwise.